Amed Rosario Preview, Player Props: Dodgers vs. Braves

-The Los Angeles Dodgers, including Amed Rosario (.190 batting average in his past 10 games), battle starter Spencer Strider and the Atlanta Braves at Dodger Stadium, Thursday at 10:10 PM ET.
+The Los Angeles Dodgers, including Amed Rosario (.182 batting average in his past 10 games), take on starting pitcher Max Fried and the Atlanta Braves at Dodger Stadium, Friday at 10:10 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Diamondbacks.
+In his last game he had a hitless showing (0-for-4) against the Braves.

 Amed Rosario Game Info & Props vs. the Braves